Data Labeling Industry: crowdsourcing for AI, the only model?

 AI can also have significant positive externalities, creating new opportunities in a variety of fields, including in developing countries.
 One of these positive externalities is the potential for job creation linked to AI (paradoxically).
 While certain tasks can be automated, new professions are emerging to design, develop, maintain and supervise AI systems.
 What's more, the massive data needed to feed AI algorithms can be collected, annotated and managed by human workers, creating jobs in data annotation and data quality management.

 In developing countries, AI offers new economic opportunities.
-Companies can outsource AI tasks, such as data annotation, to workers around the world, providing income opportunities for people with Internet access, even in remote areas.
-This work should not be considered thankless This is a bias of privileged countries, which perceive annotation tasks for AI as "micro-tasks", giving them little importance or credit in the AI development process.
+Companies can outsource AI tasks, such as π annotation of data or imagesto workers around the world, providing income opportunities for people with access to the Internet, even in remote areas. π This work shouldn't be seen as thankless : this is a bias of privileged countries, which perceive annotation tasks for AI as "micro-tasks", giving them little importance or credit in the AI development process.
 Yet it's a necessary job for the AI revolution, and one that few people in the world are prepared to do.

 It is essential to ensure that these opportunities are equitably accessible, and that the benefits of AI are not concentrated solely in certain regions or among certain populations.